 In my traditional lamb tagine recipe with apricots, these add a lovely sweet accent and texture to the dish.
 The pistachios add a bit of a crunch.
 This recipe is a true fusion of flavors, and textures.
 Parsley adds a punch of color, and herbal tones as well.

 - Make sure you slice the potatoes super thin.If you have a mandolin, that is the best option.
 I love my Oxo mandolin for this task.
 If not, use your sharpest knife.
-The potatoes should be added within 30 minutes of the tagine being done.
+Potato slices are added within 30 minutes of the tagine being done.
 The photo above shows the tagine dish just before I added the potato slices.

 - Do not skip the marinating step.
 This is really important in order to allow all the flavors to penetrate the lamb.